The provision of HCMCC services is concentrated around the following aims:

 The kit further includes a culture-compatible sample using anaerobic media that yields live microbes for culture or gnotobiotic, as well as user-friendly instructions and standardized questionnaires to capture recent medications, diet, and oral and gastrointestinal health status.

-Contact us for consultations, service requests, or to discuss a collaboration.
+Contact us , or email firstname.lastname@example.org for consultations, service requests, or to discuss a collaboration.

 - Integrative, H.M.P.R.N.C.
 The Integrative Human Microbiome Project: dynamic analysis ofmicrobiome-host omics profiles during periods of human health and disease.
 Cell Host Microbe 16,276-289 (2014).